-I research how the transition towards climate-resilient, sustainable and regenerative cities can be governed best.
-I have led several international comparative research projects on urban climate governance involving cities from developed economies and low- and middle-income countries.
+I research the actions, activities, and governance approaches that best catalyze the transition towards climate-resilient, sustainable and regenerative cities.
+This research builds on my earlier large-scale, international comparative research projects on urban climate governance and action involving cities from developed economies and low- and middle-income countries.
+These projects map, explore, and interrogate which governance trajectories and climate actions are most promising to accelerate the transition to environmentally sustainable and resilient cities.

-These projects map, explore, and interrogate what governance trajectories are most promising to accelerate the transition to environmentally sustainable and resilient cities.
-Publications resulting from these projects include Governance for Urban Sustainability and Resilience (Edward Elgar, 2014, monograph), Innovations in Urban Climate Governance (Cambridge University Press, 2017, monograph), and Urban Climate Politics: Agency and Empowerment (Cambridge University Press, 2019; edited with Bulkeley and Certomà).
+I have published extensively on cities and urbanization in the context of climate change, including over 80 peer-reviewed articles in leading academic journals, more than 70 peer-reviewed book chapters and papers, and a series of books.
+These books include Governance for Urban Sustainability and Resilience (Edward Elgar, 2014, monograph), Innovations in Urban Climate Governance (Cambridge University Press, 2017, monograph), and Urban Climate Politics: Agency and Empowerment (Cambridge University Press, 2019; edited with Bulkeley and Certomà).

-I have published widely on climate governance, regulatory governance and their interaction, including the abovementioned books and over 75 peer-reviewed articles in leading academic journals.
-In addition, I act as Associate Editor of the journal Earth Systems Governance; Editorial Board Member of the Journal of Environmental Policy and Planning; Editorial Board Member of Environmental Hazards; and Editorial Board Member of Buildings & Cities.
+I act as Associate Editor of the journal Earth Systems Governance; Editorial Board Member of the Journal of Environmental Policy and Planning; Editorial Board Member of Environmental Hazards; and Editorial Board Member of Buildings & Cities.

 Contact